 About the Department

-The Music Department consists of three specialist classroom music teachers, 20 peripatetic instrumental teachers, a postgraduate musician, and the Exams & Music Administrator.
+The Music Department consists of two specialist classroom music teachers, 20 peripatetic instrumental teachers, a postgraduate musician, and the Exams & Music Administrator.

-Facilities at both our Cumberland Street and Fence Avenue sites include dedicated classroom spaces, computer/keyboard labs and a suite of practice rooms.
+Facilities at both our sites include dedicated classroom spaces, computer/keyboard labs and a suite of practice rooms.

 Subject Content & Syllabus